OpenIdentityPlatformFree SSO Solution

 Cross Domain SSO With Customizable Adaptive Authentication

-Open source platform for Single Sign On, SAML 2.0 OAuth 2.0, and OpenID Connect Protocols.
-It ensures seamless integration with cloud-based applications
+Free authentication software for Single Sign On, SAML 2.0 OAuth 2.0, and OpenID Connect Protocols.
+It ensures seamless integration with cloud-based applications.

 Enterprise businesses tend to have a large employee base as well as the application base.
 Security and management loop wholes can never be omitted where several employees switch from one application to another.
-Here identity management service comes, SSO provides cost-effective solutions to let employees sign in with a single pair of credentials and get access to multiple applications with greater security and usability.
+Therefore, here multi factor authentication software comes, SSO provides cost-effective solutions to let employees sign in with a single pair of credentials and get access to multiple applications with greater security and usability.

-Open Identity Platform introduces Open identity management with SSO capabilities which is a completely free and open source.
-It is mainly written in Java with a little input from other languages too.
-Open access management is incorporated with cross domain SSO authentication where users can switch to multiple apps without re-authentication.
+Then, the Open Identity Platform introduces Open identity management with SSO capabilities which is a completely free and open source.
+Further, this free identity provider is mainly written in Java with a little input from other languages too.
+In addition, open access management is incorporated with cross domain SSO authentication where users can switch to multiple apps without re-authentication.

-OpenAM is equipped with SAML authentication, OAuth 2.0 & OpenID Connect, and other standard protocols and provides Authorization, federated identity management, Entitlements with a wide range of flexibility for third party cloud integrations and web services security.
-This identity management service is easy to set up and provides complete instructions for developers.
+After that, OpenAM is equipped with SAML authentication, OAuth 2.0 & OpenID Connect, and other standard protocols and provides authorization, federated identity management, Entitlements with a wide range of flexibility for third-party cloud integrations, and web services security.
+However, this multi factor authentication software is easy to set up and provides complete instructions for developers.

 System Requirements

-Run the following command to clone the repo:
+Run the following command to clone the repo of this free SAML service provider:

 git clone --recursive https://github.com/OpenIdentityPlatform/OpenAM.git